SayoTeKey/AdventOfCode2024/1-12-24/readme-day1.md

 Your actual left and right lists contain many location IDs.
 What is the total distance between your lists?

-To begin, >get your puzzle input<.
+To begin, get your puzzle input.